ste-ioan/nfbi/readme.txt

-The present collection of files are the scripts employed for the publication "neural fatigue by passive induction".
+The present collection of files are the scripts employed for the publication "neural fatigue by passive induction". the raw files can be found at:

-They require SPM12, TDT and SwE toolboxes for fMRI and MVPA.
+These analyses require SPM12, TDT and SwE toolboxes for fMRI and MVPA.

 The scripts "coreg_seg_norm" and "smoothing" are the ones employed for preprocessing.